smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 If you can soothe people's anxeties before they get the better of them, then you'll see more email signups and fewer drops offs during checkout.
 Some common user anxieties include: that you'll spam them or send them too many emails if they part will their email; that they'll need to set up an account to complete their purchase using Paypal; that they will have to enter their credit card details to get a free trial.

 #####Don't try to fix a design problem with copy
 As a guide, sentences of 8 words or fewer are classed as 'easy to read'.
-If you find yourself writing more then it might be because you have a design problem.
-Change the design rather than using more words.
+Copy problems can point to design issues.
+Good copy makes design work

 <div id="halvorson_quote">
 "High quality web content that's useful, usable, and enjoyable is one of the greatest competitive advantages you can create for yourself online."
 Kristina Halvorson, Content Strategy for the Web
 </div>